ZERuAaaaa/MultiAProj/README.md

 # MultiAProj
 MultiAProj is a multi-agent dialogue system to solve multi-parties decision making problem.
 Users could include this project as java library or run this program stand alone.

+This system contains a multi-agent dialogue system in Java, 'Value-based Argumentation Framework' are used to represent agent's knowladge, the system is running under a pre-defined 'protocol' and performing under a selected 'strategy', the defualt agent using game theory method to perform dialogue and could be extended with other cstomised trategies.

 ## environment setup: